anubhutivyas/RL/docs/learning-resources/use-cases/code-generation.md

 # Code Generation

 Train NeMo RL models to generate, debug, and optimize code across multiple programming languages.
-This use case covers architectural patterns for building code generation systems that can handle syntax validation, multi-language support, and production deployment.
+This use case covers architectural patterns for building code generation systems that can handle syntax validation, multi-language support, and training optimization.

 ## Overview